10 Common Indoor Plant Problems and How to Fix Them

 Spots on leaves - House Plant Diseases

-Spots on leaves could vary from yellow to brown, but this is often a sign of some sort of plant disease.
+Spots on a plant's leaves could vary from yellow to brown, but this is often a sign of some sort of plant disease.
 Plant disease can be cause for all sorts of different reasons; poor air circulation, too much moisture in the air, etc. The most effective way to fix this problem is to cut the affected foliage off and spray the entire plant with a fungicide mixture.
 Remember to keep the affected plant in an isolated area so no fungal diseases can be spread to other plants.

 Powdery Mildew

 Powdery mildew is another type of plant disease and is caused from too much moisture and poor air circulation.
 Powdery mildew is a gray mildew growing on the foliage and stem of plant that can quickly and easily spread to other plants.
-It's important to quickly isolate the affected houseplant, cut off any infected leaves and spray down with a sulfur fungicide.
+It’s important to quickly isolate the affected houseplant, cut off any infected leaves and spray down with a sulfur fungicide.
 However, this may not always help and if the houseplant was treated too late, it may be best to toss the plant.
-To prevent this from happening again, increase air circulation to your houseplant area and make sure there isn't an excessive amount of water or moisture sitting on plant leaves.
+To prevent this from happening again, improve air circulation to your houseplant area and make sure there isn’t an excessive amount of water or moisture sitting on plant leaves.

 Wilted Leaves - Soil staying wet for too long